AetherialMist/JavaLearning/lesson-001/README.md

 small, but very important piece to remember, is that almost every line of code inside those inner curly braces needs to end with a semicolon "`;`".
 The main exception being if the line ends with an open `{` or closed `}` curly brace.

+## The Top Play Button

 You may have noticed that the little play button at the top is no longer grayed out!
-By pushing the play button on the side which you did earlier, you have now told Intellij _where_ the entry point to your program is.
+By pushing the play button on the side, which you did earlier, you have now told Intellij _where_ the entry point to your program is.
 Now you can click the same play button as earlier, or the play button at the top!

 ```text
 "C:\Program Files\Eclipse Adoptium\jdk-17.0.1.12-hotspot\bin\java.exe" "-javaagent:C:\Program Files\JetBrains\IntelliJ IDEA 2021.2.3\lib\idea_rt.jar=56332:C:\Program Files\JetBrains\IntelliJ IDEA 2021.2.3\bin" -Dfile.encoding=UTF-8 -classpath D:\Gits\JavaLearning\lesson-001\completed\HelloWorld\out\production\HelloWorld aetherial.HelloWorld